-- [1] H. Kobayashi: Modeling and Analysis An Introduction to System Performance Evaluation Methodology, Addison-Wiley, 1978 - [2] H. Akimaru and K. Kawashima, Teletraffic Theory and Applications, Springer Verlag, 1993
+[1] H. Kobayashi: Modeling and Analysis - An Introduction to System Performance Evaluation Methodology, Addison-Wiley, 1978

+[2] H. Akimaru and K. Kawashima, Teletraffic - Theory and Applications, Springer Verlag, 1993

+No Number of hours

-7. PhD 7.
-PhD student's workload necessary to achieve the learning outcomes No. Description Number of hours 1 Hours of scheduled instruction given by the academic teacher in the classroom 60 2 Hours of consultations with the academic teacher, exams, tests, etc. 10 3 Amount of time devoted to the preparation for classes, preparation of presentations, reports, projects, homework 30 4 Amount of time devoted to the preparation for exams, test, assessments 10 110 4
+No. Description Number of hours

+1 Hours of scheduled instruction given by the academic teacher in the classroom 60

+2 Hours of consultations with the academic teacher, exams, tests, etc. 10

+3 Amount of time devoted to the preparation for classes, preparation of 30

+presentations, reports, projects, homework

+4 Amount of time devoted to the preparation for exams, test, assessments 10

+Total number of hours 110

+ECTS credits 4

-^{ 1} ECTS = 25-30 hours of the PhD students work (2 ECTS = 60 hours; 4 ECTS = 110 hours, etc.)
+1 ECTS = 25-30 hours of the PhD students work (2 ECTS = 60 hours; 4 ECTS = 110 hours, etc.)